Thos. Moser: History

 Tom and Mary Moser established Thos.
-Moser on February 2, 1972.
-The company's first advertisement, placed in Down East Magazine, read:Aaron Moser took over the business in 2017.
+Moser on February 2, 1972, in a garage in New Gloucester, Maine.
+The company's first advertisement, placed in Down East Magazine, read:

+Thos.
+Moser has produced a lectern for former President Bill Clinton, as well as a ceremonial seat for Pope Benedict XVI.

+Aaron Moser took over the business in 2017.

 In 2018, Thos.
 Moser collaborated with L.L.Bean to produce a limited-edition fly-tying desk.

+In January 2025, the Moser family sold the company to Chenmark, a holding company in Portland, Maine.

 Tom Moser

 Moser was born in Chicago, Illinois, in 1935.
-His father, Josef, was an Austrian immigrant.
-His mother died when Tom was fourteen; his father followed four years later.
+Raised in Northbrook, Illinois, Moser's father, Josef, was an Austrian immigrant.
+His mother died when Tom was fourteen; his father followed four years later, on Tom's eighteenth birthday.
+He had a brother, Joseph.

 In 1957, his freshman year at college, he married Mary Wilson, with whom he had four sons: Aaron, Andrew, David and Matthew.
 The couple met when they were fourteen and twelve years old, respectively.

-Moser is a United States Air Force veteran, having joined at the age of 18 after quitting high school.
+Moser was a United States Air Force veteran, having joined at the age of 18 after quitting high school.
 After serving four years in Greenland, he returned to his studies by attending the State University of New York.
 He went on to graduate school at the University of Michigan and at Cornell University, receiving a Doctor of Philosophy in speech communications.

 After moving to Maine in 1966, Moser became a professor of language and speech pathology at the University of Maine in Orono, firstly, then at Bates College in Lewiston.

 He wrote How to Build Shaker Furniture in 1977.
 He has also penned Windsor Chairmaking, Shop Drawings of American Furniture, Artistry in Wood and Legacy in Wood.

+Moser's residences included Dingley Island in Harpswell, Maine, located in the New Meadows River section of Casco Bay.

+Moser died in 2025 at the age of 90.